 IPTW will be calculated using propensity scores estimated from propensity score models (Desai and Franklin 2019).
 Each individual's propensity score (the probability of being in the exposed cohort, given membership in the study population [either cohort]) will be estimated using a logistic regression model with exposure status as the outcome (dependent variable).
 The covariates listed in Section 9.3.5 will be considered for inclusion in the model as independent (predictor) variables.
+Only covariate information from prior to pregnancy start (conception) will be included in propensity score models.
 Each variable will be carefully considered by the investigators to ensure that only potential risk factors (and therefore potential confounders) for the study outcomes are included in the final propensity score model.

 Stabilized weights will be estimated with trimming at the first and 99th percentiles to minimize the impact of any extreme weights (Stuart 2010; Hernán and Robbins 2020).
-One propensity score model will be developed that includes all participants in the study cohorts (ie, ritlecitinib exposed and comparators).
+One propensity score model will be developed that includes all participants in the study cohorts (ie, ritlecitinib-exposed and comparators).
 Hence, each participant will have one estimated propensity score for all analyses.